adrianrudnik/ablegram/website/docs/service-arguments.md

 The specified delay is defined in milliseconds.

 This introduces a pause between indexing, which can be helpful if you have a slower system.

+## Webservice flags

+The webservice is responsible for providing the API and websocket endpoints.

+### `-master-password={password}`

+The master password is used to protect the API endpoints.
+It is used to authenticate admins.